cyber-prophet/bostrom-journal/BostromJournal001.md

 ## Knowledge graph [~](QmYPEehJdgxfTK3x5KQt56HbFEk8RXUmceqaTaseoPMUR6)

-Knowledge graph of Bostrom blockchain consists of couples: source particle connected to destination particle via cyberlink.
-So it can be encoded in form of `source_particle - destination_particle`, which reduces the complexity of entering data.
-But simple cyberlinks in combinantion with markdown files, where could be used various conventions of connections between particles, gives the necessary flexibility to Bostrom's knowledge graph, adopting it diffrent usecases.
+The knowledge graph of Bostrom blockchain consists of couples: source particle connected to destination particle via cyberlink.
+So it can be encoded in the form of `source_particle - destination_particle`, which reduces the complexity of entering data.
+But simple cyberlinks in combination with markdown files, where various conventions of connections between particles could be used, give the necessary flexibility to Bostrom's knowledge graph, adopting it to different use cases.

 ### Particles [~]()

-Particle is a hash of the file in IPFS network.
-Having its hash the file can be retreived from IPFS network.
+A particle is a hash of the file in IPFS network.
+Having its hash the file can be retrieved from IPFS network.
 Particles are written into Bostrom blockchain.
-But, cyb.ai application is built to render content of cyberlinked files.
+But, cyb.ai application is built to render the content of cyberlinked files.

 ### Cyberlinks [~](QmewU6pKFtGc3Fm8XsMxS3bA2xf3swQwuPuepxebp2WNMH)

-A cyberlink is the link between two particles registered in Bostrom blockchain by particular neuron.
+A cyberlink is the link between two particles registered in Bostrom blockchain by a particular neuron.

 To cyberlink - to create a cyberlink between two particles.